ElektraInitiative/libelektra/src/plugins/specload/README.md

 with the original specification.
 Currently this verification is very restrictive and doesn't allow a lot of changes that would be safe.
 This is because the necessary verification becomes very complex very quickly.
 For example adding `opt/arg` is only safe, if `opt` was also added by the user, because the application might rely on the default `opt/arg=none`.
 See also [Limitations](#limitations).

-## Dependencies

-The plugin relies heavily on the `quickdump` plugin.
-It is used for storing the overridden values as well as the data transfer between
-`specload` and an application.

 ## Examples